K73T-T/Vanta-MK.I/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/07bd8d8c-aecb-4bc4-bfec-a260c6ce2002)

 ### Build Plate
 - For the build plate, I chose the Anycubic Kobra 3 Build Plate Assembly.
 Wanted to use an off-the-shelf build plate assembly from an existing printer model to reduce complexity and cost, and I can cut off time from the construction of the full assembly.
-After comparing several options online, the Kobra 3 plate since I’m happy with the size, cost, and since it's heated
+After comparing several options online, I chose the Kobra 3 plate since I’m happy with the size, cost, and since it's heated

 ## 5/25/25 Work on cad again and finalizing components